Skip to main content

 Group 8.png

-2. Navigate to System > Members, then click the New Member button.
+2. Navigate to System > Security Roles, then click the + button.

 Frame 21.png

-1. Select the Admin option for the Role ID field.
+1. Select the appropriate role for the Role ID field.

-2. Select the Corporate (Level 1) option for the Level field.
+2. Select the desired level for the Level field.
+Refer to the inline tooltip for guidance.

-3. Click the Save button after completing all required fields as needed.
+3. Click the Save button after completing all other required fields (i.e., Member ID, First Name, Last Name, etc.).

 Frame 26 (1).png